nitya/nitya/README.md

 ### Build Your Model IQ

 Every AI Engineering journey starts with model choice!!
 But how do you keep up with the fast pace of model innovations and AI engineering terms and frameworks?
 I wanted to share things I learned about in a constructive that that would help others learn.
-Subscribe to my weekly newsletter - I will use the image to be transparent about the topics I cover each week so you know what to look for. **Let's Build Our Model IQ**!
+Subscribe to my weekly newsletter - I will use the image to be transparent about the topics I cover each week so you can decide if it's right for you!

 **[Subscribe To the Newsletter](https://aka.ms/model-mondays/newsletter)**